mnemnion/orb/doc/md/orb/fragments.md

-I can imagine circumstances where we might want to constrain a handle to only be followed by a symbol (the handle rule is currently written that way, but this will change).
+I can imagine circumstances where we might want to constrain a handle to only be followed by a symbol.
 An obvious example is if the name is going to be used in source code, where (with the exception of the dark-horse hyphen) this is a pretty standard definition.

 In which case, we'd give the handle a different rule name, and the same